trandangtrungduc/trandangtrungduc.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I'm passionate about AI and robotics.
-Currently, I'm working as an AI Engineer at [VNG](https://www.vng.com.vn/).
-Feel free to find out more about me in the tabs and information below.
+I'm currently an AI Engineer at [VNG](https://www.vng.com.vn/) Games, working in the Game AI Studio team.
+Feel free to explore more about me in the sections below.

  * [Github](https://github.com/trandangtrungduc)
  * [Kaggle](https://www.kaggle.com/ctrnngtrung/)